OR Travel Nurse Jobs in Tennessee

 How does housing work on a Tennessee OR travel assignment?

 Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
+Most experienced travelers prefer that freedom: control over location and budget, and often a little extra left in their pocket.
 One OR wrinkle: because call usually comes with a response window, it’s worth living within range of your facility.
-Stipends are based on the local cost of living, which swings a lot across Tennessee metros — Nashville runs higher than Memphis, Knoxville, or Chattanooga — so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.
+Stipends are based on the local cost of living, which swings a lot across Tennessee metros (Nashville runs higher than Memphis, Knoxville, or Chattanooga), so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.

 What kinds of surgical cases will I see in a Tennessee OR?